deetoo/mars/README.md

-slave.sh - This script configures a Slave MySQL node, you will have to provide some configuration information from the Master (dont worry, the script saves that to a text file on the Master) and actually copy the db dumps from the Master manually, but this script will largely automate all other steps to complete a functioning replicated pair.
+slave.sh - This script configures a Slave MySQL node, you will have to provide some configuration information from the Master (dont worry, the script saves that to a text file on the Master) and actually copies the db dumps from the Master manually, but this script will largely automate all other steps to complete a functioning replicated pair.